noavba/blabber/README.md

 KNOWN BUGS:

-When listening to audio on the home page, the page flickers, this is due to the UI of waiting for connection between database and phone app, but since its constant then it will always buffer while doing something actively.
-But we can't remove that waiting text because then it will look like its frozen and thats not a very good look. so atleast it's doing something
+When listening to audio on the home page, the page flickers, this is due to the UI of waiting for connection between database and phone app, but since its constant then it will always buffer while doing something actively. (overuse of await async ) But we can't remove that waiting text because then it will look like its frozen and thats not a very good look. so atleast it's doing something